Enclavely/tailor-sample-extension/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added - Simple demonstrations of the element and setting JS APIs.
+* Improved - Element rendering functions (in line with Tailor 1.7.0+).

 = 1.0.1 =
-Added - Filter to modify the rendered HTML of a given element.
+* Added - Filter to modify the rendered HTML of a given element.
-Improved - The selector for element child containers can now be specified when registering the element.
+* Improved - The selector for element child containers can now be specified when registering the element.

 = 1.0.0 =
-Initial release.
+* Initial release.